pyeventsourcing/kurrentdbclient/README.md

 ## Asyncio client<a id="asyncio-client"></a>

-The `esdbclient` package also provides an asynchronous I/O gRPC Python client for EventStoreDB.
+The `kurrentclient` package also provides an asynchronous I/O gRPC Python client for KurrentDB.
 It is functionally equivalent to the multithreaded client.
 It uses the `grpc.aio` package and the `asyncio` module, instead of `grpc` and `threading`.

-It supports both the "esdb" and the "esdb+discover" connection string URI schemes, and can connect to both "secure" and "insecure" EventStoreDB servers.
+It supports both the "kdb" and the "kdb+discover" connection string URI schemes, and can connect to both "secure" and "insecure" KurrentDB servers.

-The class `AsyncEventStoreDBClient` can be used to construct an instance of the asynchronous I/O gRPC Python client.
-It can be imported from `esdbclient`.
+The class `AsyncKurrentDBClient` can be used to construct an instance of the asynchronous I/O gRPC Python client.
+It can be imported from `kurrentclient`.
 The async method `connect()` should be called after constructing the client.

-The asyncio client has exactly the same methods as the multithreaded `EventStoreDBClient`.
+The asyncio client has exactly the same methods as the multithreaded `KurrentDBClient`.
 These methods are defined as `async def` methods, and so calls to these methods will return Python "awaitables" that must be awaited to obtain the method return values.
 The methods have the same behaviors, the same arguments and the same or equivalent